fractopo.analysis package

 determine_branches_nodes: bool = False

-estimate_censoring() float
+estimate_censoring()

 Estimate the amount of censoring as area float value.